Stopping child sexual abuse starts in Texas.

 - Substance abuse and teen pregnancy

-- Unemployment, reduced productivity, and lost income
+- Unemployment, lost productivity, and reduced income

 - Criminal justice, child welfare, and healthcare costs